Pronunciation Stage 2

 Who is this course for

 This is an upper intermediate-advanced level English course.
-It is designed for students who have completed Stage 1 pronunciation and those who have done the Intensive Pronunciation course.
+It is designed for students who have completed Stage 1 pronunciation.
 It may also be suitable for someone who already has an extensive knowledge of English phonetics, but you will need to have an advice and assessment meeting before joining the course.

 It is the right course for you if you know the phonemic alphabet well and have a good knowledge of the articulation of individual English sounds.
 Now, you wish to extend your knowledge and practice so that you can link words better and improve your rhythm and stress.